Where to find the “Big Five” in Malawi

 1. Game drive

-The best way to enjoy the park and its wildlife are by Majete open vehicles guided by a professional guide that will lead you around beautiful wilderness drive.
-The morning game drive last 2 hours and costs 25 $ (at 6 am, 10 am and 1 pm); the evening game drive lasts 3 hours and a half and costs 35 $ (at 4 pm).
+The best way to enjoy the park and its wildlife is by Majete open vehicles guided by a professional guide that will lead you around beautiful wilderness drive.
+The morning game drive last 2 hours and costs 25 USD (at 6 am, 10 am and 1 pm); the evening game drive lasts 3 hours and a half and costs 35 USD (at 4 pm).

 2. Walking safari

-It’s conducted by a professional guide and a ranger that will show you the different animals and habitat found in the reserve including the beautiful river banks abundant in birdlife.
-It lasts around 1 hour and a half and costs 20 $ (it starts at 6 am).
+It’s conducted by a professional guide and a ranger that will show you the different animals and habitats found in the Reserve, including the beautiful river banks abundant in birdlife.
+It lasts around 1 hour and a half and costs 20 USD (it starts at 6 am).

 3. Boat safari

-It’s a really pleasant activity along the Shire river looking for hippos, crocodiles, elephants and river birds.
-It lasts 2 hours and costs 20 $ (at 10 am.
-At 3.30 pm with sundowners lasts 3.5 hours and costs 35 $).
+It’s an enjoyable activity along the Shire river looking for hippos, crocodiles, elephants and river birds.
+It lasts 2 hours and costs 20 USD (at 10 am and 3.30 pm – with sundowners lasts 3.5 hours and costs 35 USD).

 4. Self-drive safari

-If you like to use your own vehicle you can ask the reception a map of the road networks and also a guide to be sure of getting the most out of your visit.
-It costs 15 $.
+If you like to use your own vehicle, you can ask the reception a map of the road networks and a guide to get the most out of your visit.
+It costs 15 USD.